rancher/docs/content/rancher/v2.x/en/installation/ha/helm-init/_index.md

 ---
-title: Initialize Helm: Install the Tiller Service
+title: "Initialize Helm: Install the Tiller Service"
-description: With Helm you can create configurable deployments instead of using static files.
-In order to use Helm, the tiller service needs to be installed on your cluster.
+description: "With Helm you can create configurable deployments instead of using static files.
+In order to use Helm, the tiller service needs to be installed on your cluster."
 weight: 195
 ---